 Special Guest: Jared Diamond

-One-way flight in economy class Honiara/Brisbane; transfer from ship to Honiara airport; meals on board the ship; snorkeling gear (except wetsuits); Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); port taxes; gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service (special selection); butler service is included for guests staying on Deck 6;.
+One-way flight in economy class Honiara/Brisbane; transfer from ship to Honiara airport; meals on board the ship; snorkeling gear (except wetsuits); Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); port taxes; gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service (special selection); butler service is included for guests staying in Deck 6 Suites.
 Subject to change without notice.

 Airfare other than mentioned above; ground services before and/or after the cruise except as mentioned above; passport and visa fees; travel and medical insurances; scuba diving; personal expenses such as onboard medical consultations and drug prescriptions, spa, internet, laundry and hair salon; other drinks not included in open bar; fuel surcharge may apply.